 The Boreal Forest brings with it not only a diversity of tree and plant species but also a unique array of wildlife.
 The park is home to more than 240 species of neo-tropical song birds and eagles are a common sight.

-Watch and listen for beavers making a splash along the shorelines and hearing a timber wolf's howl during the night is a treat.
+Watch and listen for beavers making a splash along the shorelines and hearing a gray wolf's howl during the night is a treat.
 Moose and wolves are occassionally observed when hiking a trail on the interior of the park.

 The park is home to black bears, an abundance of white-tailed deer, and smaller mammals such as foxes, otters, muskrats, snowshoe hares, and weasels which may be seen crossing frozen lake surfaces during the winter.